jcsato/sato_balance_mod/README.md

 - Greatswords now deal 85-105 damage at 30% armor penetration (up from 85-100 at 25%)
 - Heavy Rusty Axes now deal 70-90 damage (down from 75-90)
 - Javelins now have 3 ammo per stack
+- Throwing Axes now have 4 ammo per stack
 - The Aimed Shot skill of Bows now deals an additional +15% damage and has +15% to hit (up from +10% to both)
-- The Lunge skill of Fencing Swords now caps (and scales) at 160 Iniatiative (down from 175) and can no longer deal below 100% of its damage
+- The Lunge skill of Fencing Swords now caps (and scales) at 160 Initiative (down from 175) and can no longer deal below 100% of its damage

 ## Requirements